 Trust for an image tag is managed through the use of signing keys.
 A key set is created when an operation using DCT is first invoked.
 A key set consists of the following classes of keys:

 - an offline key that is the root of DCT for an image tag

 - repository or tagging keys that sign tags

 - server-managed keys such as the timestamp key, which provides freshness security guarantees for your repository

 The following image depicts the various signing keys and their relationships:

-Loss of the root key is very difficult to recover from.
-Correcting this loss requires intervention from Docker Support to reset the repository state.
+The root key once lost is not recoverable.
+If you lose any other key, send an email to Docker Hub Support.
 This loss also requires manual intervention from every consumer that used a signed tag from this repository prior to the loss.

 You should back up the root key somewhere safe.
 Given that it is only required to create new repositories, it is a good idea to store it offline in hardware.
 For details on securing, and backing up your keys, make sure you read how to manage keys for DCT.

 Within the Docker CLI we can sign and push a container image with the